 Why is the cost of “mining” Bitcoin so prohibitive?
 To provide the encryption that “seals” the transaction, locking it in a “block” of the Bitcoin blockchain requires teams of “miners” running their computers, and using electricity, to arrive at a “proof-of-work” that “solves” the algorithm, producing (“mining”) another “block” in the chain to carry the transaction.

-That is how miners earn a fee (paid in Bitcoins).
+That is how miners earn a fee (paid in Bitcoins) and investerer pengene in Bitcoin.
 Think of them as the custodians of the system.
 In the Bitcoin jargon, this is called a “peer-to-peer distributed, immutable ledger of information”.
 Of course, it’s not the only way to by-pass the banking system and ensure anonymity and security – but that is how Bitcoin does it, historically the first cryptocurrency based on the blockchain.
 And still the biggest.